webuildsg/webuild/readme.md

 		curl -X POST --data "secret=<WEBUILD_API_SECRET>" <your_production_url>/api/v1/archives/update
 		```

-## Deploy to Bluemix
+### Deploy to Bluemix

-Steps to deploy on Bluemix:
+These are the steps for deploying:

 1. Install [Cloud Foundry CLI](https://github.com/cloudfoundry/cli/releases)
 - Create the manifest.yml file in the root directory.
 Modify the name, host and env for your application:

 	```yaml
 	---
 	applications: